Peter Levenda

 Occultist Alan Cabal wrote in 2003 that Levenda was the author of the Simon Necronomicon (using the pseudonym "Simon") a literary hoax that derives its title from H. P. Lovecraft's fictional Necronomicon.
-The United States Copyright Office registration for Simon's 2006 publication, Gates of the Necronomicon, lists the author as Peter Levenda, under the pseudonym Simon.
-Levenda claimed in some interviews that he was not Simon.
+The United States Copyright Office registration for Simon's 2006 publication Gates of the Necronomicon lists the author as Peter Levenda under the pseudonym Simon, but Levenda has denied the identification.